SwiftGen/SwiftGen/Documentation/MigrationGuide.md

 We've (finally) removed the bundled `swift2` templates.
 These have been deprecated for a while and were not being tested, so we're dropping them with this release.
 We assume most of you are already developing in a newer version of Swift (3 or 4).

+A few minor template functionality changes have been made, mostly cleaning up some old code and old behaviours.
+The `xcassets` templates now support `NSDataAssets`, and they will now only group assets if the "Provides Namespace" checkbox is ticked for a group (you can change back to the old behaviour if needed).
+You can read more about it in the [templates Migration Guide](Templates/MigrationGuide.md#swiftgen-60-migration-guide).

+### Storyboards template has been split into scenes and segues templates

 The biggest change is that the `storyboards` (`ib`) templates have been split up into separate templates, grouping functionality into a specific template.
 There's now a template for your scene information `scenes-swift3/4`, and a template for your segue information `segues-swift3/4`.
 We've split these up in preparation for more upcoming functionality, such as accessibility labels.
-To help you generating multiple outputs, see [below](#commands-can-have-multiple-outputs).

-A few minor template functionality changes have been made, mostly cleaning up some old code and old behaviours, you can read more about it in the [templates Migration Guide](Templates/MigrationGuide.md#swiftgen-60-migration-guide).
+To learn how to use both templates at the same time for a single set of IB files, see below.

 ## Commands can have multiple outputs

 This is only available for users with a configuration file, not via command line invocation.
-For each command you can now have a list of `outputs`, each output with a template name (`templateName`) or path (`templatePath`), and a list of parameters (`params`).
+For each command you can now have a list of `outputs`, each output with a template name (`templateName`) or path (`templatePath`), an output file to generate (`output`), and an optional list of parameters (`params`).
 For example:

 ```yaml
 ib: